engranshul/sort-typescript/README.md

-## what is this project
+## What is this project

 I have done this project as a part of online course.
-This project is a simply sorting project that is made with the help of typescript.This project was more focused on designing application.
+This project is a simple sorting project that is made with the help of typescript.This project was more focused on designing application.
-I started first with using interface but than finally used inheritance
+I started first with using interface but than finally used inheritance as the objects in application shared similar properties.

-To run this project execute : npm start.Refer index.ts as an starting point to understand code
+To run this project execute : npm start.
+Refer index.ts as an starting point to understand code

 ## Learnings from this project